 Unclaimed Prizes: Prizes must be claimed within 90 days after the game-end (end of sales) for scratcher games and within 180 days after the draw date for on-line games.
-The first \$500,000 of unclaimed prize money accruing annually must be transferred to the Oklahoma Department of Mental Health and Substance Abuse Services for the treatment of compulsive gambling disorders and educational programs related to such disorders.
+The first \$750,000 for fiscal year 2014 and the first \$500,000 for fiscal year 2013 of unclaimed prize money accruing annually must be transferred to the Oklahoma Department of Mental Health and Substance Abuse Services for the treatment of compulsive gambling disorders and educational programs related to such disorders.

 In accordance with section 724 of the Act, unclaimed prizes are added to a pool from which future prizes are awarded or used for special prize promotions.
 Under the Act, unclaimed prizes do not constitute net lottery proceeds and are restricted funds that are not available for transfer to the OELTF.
-Total unclaimed prizes amounted to \$4,858,318 and \$4,182,199 for fiscal years 2013 and 2012, respectively.
+Total unclaimed prizes amounted to \$5,573,057 and \$4,858,318 for fiscal years 2014 and 2013, respectively.
 Unclaimed prizes are netted against prize expense in the statement of revenues, expenses, and changes in net position.

-Deferred Inflows of Resources: Deferred inflows are the acquisition of net position by the OLC that are applicable to a future reporting period.
-At June 30, 2013, and 2012, the OLC had no deferred inflows of resources.
+Deferred Inflows of Resources: Deferred inflows of resources are the acquisition of net position by the OLC that are applicable to a future reporting period.
+At June 30, 2014 and 2013, the OLC had no deferred inflows of resources.

-Deferred Outflows of Resources: Deferred outflows are the consumption of net position by the OLC that are applicable to a future reporting period.
-At June 30, 2013, and 2012, the OLC had no deferred outflows of resources.
+Deferred Outflows of Resources: Deferred outflows of resources are the consumption of net position by the OLC that are applicable to a future reporting period.
+At June 30, 2014 and 2013, the OLC had no deferred outflows of resources.